AG7GN/autohotspot/README.md

 Auto-HotSpot is a feature that allows the Raspberry Pi to become a "HotSpot" (WiFi access point).
 This allows other computers, phones, and tablets to connect to and operate the Pi (using [VNC](https://www.raspberrypi.org/documentation/remote-access/vnc/)) over WiFi.
 This Auto-HotSpot uses the [script written by roboberry](http://www.raspberryconnect.com/network/item/330-raspberry-pi-auto-wifi-hotspot-switch-internet) for use on Raspbian Stretch or Buster.

+## Prerequisites

+- Raspberry Pi 3B, 3B+ or 4 (NOTE: I have only tested this image with 3B and 3B+.) running Raspbian Stretch or Buster
+- Familiarity with the Pi's Terminal application and basic LINUX commands

 ## Installation

 1. On your Pi, open a browser and go to [autohotspot](https://github.com/AG7GN/autohotspot) on GitHub.
 If you are reading this README online, you're already there.